 Introduction

-As of 2024, the upfront cost of purchasing an electric vehicle is generally higher than that of a petrol or diesel counterpart.
+As of 2025, the upfront cost of purchasing an electric vehicle is generally higher than that of a petrol or diesel counterpart.
 Additionally, the availability of affordable EV options in various market segments remains limited.
 Petrol and diesel cars continue to dominate the market due to their affordability and accessibility, catering to a broader range of consumers with varying budget constraints.
+For example, motorists can find a wide range of used vehicles under £8,000 or even under £5,000– a price point that’s nearly unheard of even for older electric models.

 Mature Technology and Reliability